gdbroman/broman.blog/posts/nietzsche.md

 The founding fathers acknowledged that yes we need religious freedom, but nonetheless we need a religious people.
 Everyone needs transcendent values.
 Something to bind them, other than their own self interest.

 ### The Path is Made by Walking

+> You showed up.
+You're here, that's enough.
+> It won't be enough forever but tonight it is.
+> Right now it's everything.

 No one will unshackle us.
 We need to start walking.